 - The sugar can range from white sugar, to alternative sugars like maple syrup, honey, etc.

 Some rice puddings may include a few egg yolks.
-That will give your rice pudding a more unctuous texture, a more golden colour, and the yolks will help thicken the pudding, just like yolks help thicken pastry cream and curd.
+That will give your rice pudding a more unctuous texture, a more golden colour, and the yolks will help thicken the pudding, just like yolks help thicken the pastry cream filling for crêpes and passion fruit curd in these matcha tarts .
 I used this technique for the homemade tapioca pudding.

 The rice you use will dictate how much milk you need.
 If you're making a batch of rice pudding from leftover rice, you hardly need any milk.
 Equal parts of milk to cooked rice works great.